firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/backup.md

 ### Automated backup using a bash script and crontab

 An installation of Firefly III installed using `docker-compose` can be backed up using this script provided by GitHub user [@dawid-czarnecki](https://github.com/dawid-czarnecki).
-The script will backup the database, capture the Docker volumes, `.env`-file, and relevant Docker files.
-It will also backup the configuration of the [Firefly III Data Importer](../../data-importer/) if you installed it with the same `docker-compose`-file.
+The script will back up the database, capture the Docker volumes, `.env`-file, and relevant Docker files.
+It will also back up the configuration of the [Firefly III Data Importer](../../data-importer/) if you installed it with the same `docker-compose`-file.

 Copy the [bafirefly-iii/docsckuper](https://gist.github.com/dawid-czarnecki/8fa3420531f88b2b2631250854e23381)-script to the same location where your `docker-compose.yml` and `.env` files are located.